zuhlke/engineering-posts/drafts/api-first-part-2.md

 ### Don't repeat yourself

-In a scenario like this, we will most likely face the situation where we want to share a model between API specifications.
+In a scenario like this, we will likely face a situation where we want to share a model between API specifications.
 Let's assume we want to return the user in
 * our user API to get the user details via `/users/{userId}` and in
-* order API to the the user that placed an order via `/users/{orderId}`.
+* order API to the user that placed an order via `/users/{orderId}`.

 Again, `$ref` is our friend: We can define a common data model in a separate file and reference it in both API specifications.